What would I be getting myself into if I started therapy?

 How long will it take?

-I tailor my therapeutic approach to your specific needs.
-Since there is no “one right way” to do therapy and because everyone is different, it’s not possible to say how long sessions will last for you.
-The number of therapy sessions you’ll participate in depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.
-Regardless of the length of time we work together, I am happy to support you for as long or as little as you need.
-And, of course, we’ll keep an open dialogue about your thoughts on your time and experience in therapy.
+The amount of time a person engages in therapy is completely dependent upon them.
+You get to decide how much or how little treatment you receive.
+The number of therapy sessions you have can depend on your desire for personal development, your commitment, and the factors driving you to seek therapy in the first place.
+Most clients we work with tend to see us for 1-3 years.
+Regardless of the length of time we work together, we’re happy to support you for as long or as little as you need.
+And, of course, there is always an open dialogue about your thoughts on you therapy experience, satisfaction, and duration.

 I want to get the most out of therapy.
 What can I do to help?

-I’m so glad you are dedicated to getting the most out of your sessions.
-Our work together is designed to explore and unpack the root problems you are experiencing and expand on your strengths to help you accomplish your personal goals.
+We’re so glad you are dedicated to getting the most out of your sessions.
+Our work together focuses on exploring and unpacking the root problems you’re experiencing and expanding on your strengths to help you accomplish your personal goals.
 Your active participation, openness, and dedication will be crucial to your success.

 How does payment work?

 Through the online client portal, you’ll find a place to input your credit card information.
 Your card will be kept on file and will be charged at the end of each day you have a session.
 That way, we don’t waste your valuable time in session fiddling with payment.
 Each therapist’s rates are available here.